rjhunjhunwala/S.I.D.E/README.md

 ### The Simple IDE for a Modern Age

-The intent of this IDE is to provid a streamlined environment for development across different languages, especially esoteric languages which generally lack developemental tools.
+The intent of this IDE is to provid a streamlined environment for development across different languages, especially esoteric languages which generally lack developmental tools.

 <h1>Features</h1>
 <ul>